galbraic/explore-libraries/README.md

 Github addition.... test pull

-i had coffee... testing conflicts
+i had coffee... and then made a conflict